 Ms. Zopp is a semi-retired Medical Office Manager who recently moved to Bridgewood and now serves as its President.
 She believes her managerial experience, both financial and in human resources will be a benefit to the homeowners and renters of this area.
 She also has previous Homeowners Association experiences in Fremont, California where she served 1 yr. as President and 2yrs as Vice President for the Irvington Square Homeowner Association.

-Steph has been a resident of Bridgewood with her three children for 16 years and has served as a Board of Director for 6 years.
-She is employed as a Corporate Business Manager/Technical Writer.
-Steph loves her neighborhood and joined the HOA to make changes so Bridgewood would be even better.
-She previously served as Vice President and President and she takes great responsibility and pride in being elected to serve you.
+Steph has been a resident of Bridgewood for 17 years and has volunteered for Bridgewood for over 7.
+She is employed as a Business Manager.
+Steph loves her neighborhood and values her neighbors and the community we all live in.
+She takes great responsibility and honor in being elected to serve you.

 Kimber has served as Chair of Bridgewood's ACC Committee and feels that this experience taught her a lot about the needs of our community and how working together can improve our environment.
 Kimber joined the Board to better serve our community and brings with her diverse experience and leadership skills.
 Kimber has lived in Bridgewood since 2007 and is a native Waco resident.
 She was promoted to District Facilities Manager with Sears Holding Corporation.
 Kimber's favorite activity is spending time with her family.
 She also enjoys baking, reading, and restorative yoga.